NuCashAtGithub/fe-rn-test-assignment/README.md

-# NUCash Test Assignment for a React Native Front-end Engineer
+# NuCash Test Assignment for a React Native Front-end Engineer

 The task is to develop a cross-platform mobile application using React Native and Typescript